Double Tap to Zoom

 The Royal Oak “Jumbo” Extra-Thin Selfwinding Flying Tourbillon Chronograph RD#5 (a mouthful, I know) closes a decade of audacious R&D with a trick no one saw coming.

-Instead of stiff, clunky buttons, AP rebuilt the chronograph pushers, the main touchpoint of the chronograph experience, to feel like the satisfyingly light buttons found on smartphones.
+In place of stiff, clunky buttons, AP rebuilt the Royal Oak's chronograph pushers, the main touchpoint of the chronograph experience, to feel like the satisfyingly light buttons found on smartphones.

-The RD#5 makes the case that chronographs, usually oversized and attention-grabbing, can stay clean and understated while still carrying heavyweight horology.
+The RD#5 makes the case that chronographs, usually oversized and attention-grabbing, can be clean and understated even while carrying heavyweight horology.

 That shift humanizes the lofty watch tech.
 Watch nerds can talk amplitude and torque, but normal people talk about how it feels on the wrist.